paul-kuttiya/exercises/Algorithm_analysis/Search_and_sort/insertion_sort/algorithm.md

 # insertion sort
-iterate array starting from index 1 to last index, store the current value, then shift the values to the left of current iterated index until current value accordingly
+iterate array starting from index 1 to last index, store the current value, then shift the values to the left of current iterated index until current value sorted accordingly

 # implementation
 * iterate array starting from index 1 to last index